Umm Hawta

-Umm Hawta (ام حوطة; also spelled Umm Houta) is a village in southern Qatar, located in the municipality of Al Rayyan.
+Umm Hawta (أم حوطة; also spelled Umm Houta) is a village in southern Qatar, located in the municipality of Al Rayyan.

 The village of Al Aamriya is nearby to the south.

 Qatar's armed forces operate a military installation known as Umm Hawta Camp in the area.

 Etymology

 The name consists of two Arabic components.
 The term umm, meaning "mother", is commonly used in Qatar as a prefix in toponyms to denote a place distinguished by a notable feature.
 The second element, hawta, translates to "fence".
 The name is thought to refer to a series of pale hills encircling a nearby rawda (depression), forming a natural enclosure reminiscent of a fence.